tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ## Decoder

-Decoder module is similar to encoder with the difference in that it **generates** a sequence, so it will process inputs one by one; therefore it cannot be bidirectional.
+Decoder module is similar to encoder with the difference in that it **generates a sequence**, instead of modeling it, so it will infer inputs one by one; therefore it cannot be bi-directional.

 ```python
 class DecoderRNN(nn.Module):